First Contentful Paint

 13. Font display:swap

 When using web fonts, the default behavior of these fonts is to not show the text on the page until the font is loaded.
-This is usually directly at the expense of the First Contenful Paint.
+This is usually directly at the expense of the First Contentful Paint.

 You can solve this by using the font-display:swap.
 With this you can choose to show the text on the page anyway, in a font the browser knows, while the webfont is loaded in the background..